ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v41.md

 After you complete an upgrade to vSphere 7.0, you can add clusters and hosts to your upgraded instance.
 When you add a cluster or host to the upgraded instance, you must keep the original deployment configuration, naming, and network topology.

 The following upgrade scenarios are supported:
-* Adding hosts and clusters on instances upgraded from vSphere 6.5 or 6.7
+* Adding NFS storage, hosts, and clusters (NFS or vSAN) on instances upgraded from vSphere 6.5 or 6.7
 * Adding hosts and clusters on upgraded NSX-V or non-converged NSX-T instances
 * Adding hosts in an upgraded NFS or vSAN™ cluster
-* Adding new NFS or vSAN storage on upgraded instances

 For more information, see [Upgrading vCenter Server vSphere software from VMware vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade).